4 Breathtaking Scenic Drives in Louisiana

 Creole Nature Trail

-If you’re looking for a long road trip through the state’s varied topography, check out the Creole Nature Trail.
+If you’re craving a longer road trip through the state’s varied topography, venture on the Creole Nature Trail.
 This route extends 100 miles from Lake Charles to Sulphur.
-Walk the streets of downtown Lake Charles to see some prime examples of Victorian architecture.
+Walk the streets of downtown Lake Charles to witness some prime examples of Victorian architecture.
 Sabine National Wildlife Refuge provides another good detour, especially if you want to see spoonbills and alligators, two primary inhabitants.

 For more road trip destinations in Louisiana, plan a trip to one of these off-road trails.
 And check out these quirky roadside attractions when you’re traveling around the state.